Tencent-Hunyuan/flex-block-attn/README.md

 ### 🚀 Performance
 We provide performance comparisons in the **[benchmark](/benchmark/)**  folder, including measurements for mask creation time, forward/backward execution time, and GPU memory usage across the following attention types: full attention, sparse static attention, and sparse dynamic attention.
 Meanwhile, we have provided all the results(**[full attn](/benchmark/full/results/)**, **[static sparse attn](/benchmark/static/swa/results/)**, **[dynamic sparse attn](/benchmark/dynamic/random/results/)**) obtained from testing on the H20 GPU.

-#### sparse dynamic attention scenes
+#### Sparse dynamic attention
-In sparse dynamic attention scenes, attention mask is generated randomly with a a specified sparsity ratio.We display FlexBlockAttn speedup using these parameters:
+In sparse dynamic attention tasks, attention mask is generated randomly with a a specified sparsity ratio.We display FlexBlockAttn speedup using these parameters:
 * Sequence length 11520, 19200, 30720, 38400, 46080, 53760, 61440, 69120
 * Block_size 384
 * Sparse rate 0.6